-These easy Homemade Biscuits are by far the best, most delicious you will ever try!
+These are by far the best, most delicious homemade biscuits you will ever try!
 They are so fluffy, buttery, and full of soft flaky layers.

-As a mom of two young children, this is my go-to biscuit recipe since it only has 3 simple ingredients - self-rising flour, butter, and buttermilk.
+As a mom of two young children, this is my go-to easy homemade biscuits recipe since it only has 3 simple ingredients - self-rising flour, butter, and buttermilk.
 I can have breakfast ready in no time!

 Here in Texas, biscuits are a Southern breakfast tradition topped with Country Cream Gravy or slathered with butter, jam, sugar cane syrup, sorghum, molasses, honey...I could keep going but I'll stop - this is making me very hungry!